 Evacuation is called when there is a need to move students from one location to another.

-Campus staff, with students, practice one evacuation drill each semester and each summer school session.
+Campus staff, with students, practice one evacuation drill each month, a minimum of 10 drills per year, and each summer school session.

 - Activate fire alarm, if necessary.